antoan-97/Cubicle-Part-2/README.md

 # softuni-Cubicle
-This is repository with MPA exercise-Cubicle from course : JS Back-End - may 2024
+"This is a repository with the MPA exercise 'Cubicle' from the course: JS Back-End - May 2024."